GarrettWilliams/GarrettWilliams.github.io/_pages/cv.md

 Skills
 ======
 * Python for machine learning model development.
-* Scala and Spark for developing features.
+* Scala and Spark for data processing.
 * SQL for ad hoc queries.